 There is an existing single lane railway crossing overpass located at the intersection of Hall Road and the railway line.
 Use of this bridge as part of a new access route to the Monkland industrial area is likely to be problematic as the bridge is already a "pinch point" and is not constructed to a standard appropriate to carry heavy vehicle industrial traffic.
-Once the interchange connection to the new highway is completed Hall Road will provide flood free access to Monkland (up to Q100 flood events), generating further pressure for the bridge to be upgraded.
+Once the interchange connection to the new highway is completed Hall Road will provide flood free access to Monkland (up to the one per cent AEP flood event), generating further pressure for the bridge to be upgraded.